Home :: Travel Resources (This page contains affiliate links)

 - A chunk of your spending will go to accommodation and you'll have plenty of options, from couchsurfing to hostelling to housesitting to staying in a monastery or a homestay.
 These days when I travel I tend to use AirBNB; I like having the use of a kitchen and living in a 'home'.

-- To save money my blogger friend Nomadic Matt suggests joining the Global ATM Alliance.
+- To save money blogger Nomadic Matt suggests joining the Global ATM Alliance.
 I haven't yet but the concept sounds interesting.
 You could also look at the travel savings he passes on in his books and on his blog.

 - I've got many more money-saving tips for you, especially if you're new at travel (I have so many I've actually split them into several pages - you'll find others here).